danomatika/ShadowPlay/README.md

 Description
 -----------

-"Shadow Play" is an exploration of architecture and light in outdoor spaces through sound.
+ShadowPlay is an exploration of architecture and light in outdoor spaces through sound.
 Using a bicycle-mounted sensor and a smartphone aimed skywards, the mottled patterns of light and shadow become the musical score and one rides along their city streets.
 Much like a simple music box plucked by patterns of pins on a rotating wheel, the transitions between light and dark as you ride control playback of prepared sequences, generated patterns, or prepared audio playback speed.

 ![street building shadows](composerpack/doc/street%20buildings.jpeg)